TuchthamSung086/ChAMP-Backend-Final-Project/README.md

 1. `CompileDaemon -command="./ChAMP-Backend-Final-Project"` to make CompileDaemon report to terminal in realtime
 2. `go build .\migrate\; go run .\migrate\` to migrate (update table schema) of our model files to the database

+Tips I learned

+1. Please use GORM's logger and set the mode to "info" there're info, warn, error, silent. logger.Silent: No logs are generated. logger.Error: Only error messages are logged. logger.Warn: Error and warning messages are logged. logger.Info: Error, warning, and informational messages are logged.